About short-sightedness or myopia

 Symptoms of short-sightedness or myopia

-If your child is short-sighted, she might say that far-away objects seem blurry, whereas close-up objects are clearer.
-She might need to squint or partially close her eyes to see distant objects clearly.
+If your child is short-sighted, they might say that far-away objects seem blurry, whereas close-up objects are clearer.
+They might need to squint or partially close their eyes to see distant objects clearly.

-You might notice that your child always sits very close to the television, or holds books very close to his eyes while reading.
-If he sits at the back of the classroom, he might say it’s hard for him to read things at the front of the room.
+You might notice that your child always sits very close to the television, or holds books or devices very close to their eyes while reading.
+If your child sits at the back of the classroom, they might say it’s hard to read things at the front of the room.